lulu-abdun/working-w-forms/README.md

-Created a registration from (front-end) from an image I found to practice making forms with HTML and CSS
+Created a registration form from an image I found to practice making forms with HTML and CSS